Tahir Iqbal Chaudhry: Early life and education

-He born and grew up in Vehari on 10 April 1969 in a Political Landlord Arain family.
+He born and grew up in Vehari on 10 April 1969.

 After schooling he graduated in 1996 from the University of Karachi.

 Political career

 He served as union council nazim of Vehari.

-He was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-236 (Vehari-V) in 2002 Pakistani general election.
+He was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-236 (Vehari-V) in the 2002 Pakistani general election.
 He received 37,363 votes and defeated Nafisa Rashid, a candidate of Pakistan Muslim League (Q) (PML-Q).

-He was re-elected to the Provincial Assembly of Punjab as a candidate of PML-Q from Constituency PP-236 (Vehari-V) in 2008 Pakistani general election.
+He was re-elected to the Provincial Assembly of Punjab as a candidate of PML-Q from Constituency PP-236 (Vehari-V) in the 2008 Pakistani general election.
 He received 30,686 votes and defeated an independent candidate, Nafisa Rasheed.

-He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-169 (Vehari-III) in 2013 Pakistani general election.
+He was elected to the National Assembly of Pakistan as an independent candidate from Constituency NA-169 (Vehari-III) in the 2013 Pakistani general election.
 He received 89,673 votes and defeated a candidate of PML-N, Tehmina Daultana.
 After getting elected to the National Assembly, he joined PML-N in May 2013.

 In November 2017, he announced to quit PML-N following 2017 Tehreek-e-Labaik protest however refused to step down from National Assembly seat.
 In April 2018, he quit PML-N. In May 2018, he joined Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-164 (Vehari-III) in 2018 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PTI from Constituency NA-164 (Vehari-III) in the 2018 Pakistani general election.
 He received 82,084 and defeated Tehmina Daultana.